Assistant practitioners are experienced staff working in support roles, alongside qualified healthcare professionals.

 This page has information on the role of assistant practitioners, including entry requirements and skills needed.

 Assistant practitioners (sometime known as associate practitioners) have skills and experience in a particular area of clinical practice.
-Although they are not registered practitioners they have a level of skill through their experience and training.
+Although they are not registered practitioners they have a high level of skill through their experience and training.

 Assistant practitioners work across the NHS in most departments so you could be working in: